FAQ Plastic Free Cups

 Only heat can be used to seal plastic materials.Both the substrates should have similar molecular properties.
 As such, a PE-lined cup can easily be heat sealed with a plastic film, whereas a plastic-free cup will not heat seal with a plastic film.

-A demonstration of this test can be viewed below.
+A demonstration of this test can be viewed here.

 Burning Test